 Treatment of Multiple Myeloma

-Revlimid is used in combination with another drug called dexamethasone to treat adult multiple myeloma patients whose disease has progressed after one therapy.
+- Revlimid is also used in combination with dexamethasone to treat adult MM patients whose disease has progressed after one therapy.

 Treatment of Myelodysplastic Syndromes

 Revlimid is also used to treat patients who have conditions called myelodysplastic syndromes (MDS) in whom the bone marrow does not produce enough mature blood cells.
 This causes a lack of healthy blood cells in the body.
 There are different types of MDS.